-16MM RUN is a one-year-long experimental film programme in collaboration with MACRO where the physicality of film and cinema can be relived in the true sense of the word.
-A selection of feature and short films will be screened on a monthly basis in their original 16mm format.16MM RUN is conceived to present a selection of authors and titles out of the mainstream circuits, not easily available or that have rarely been screened in Italy.
+16MM RUN is an experimental film programme in collaboration with MACRO where the physicality of film and cinema can be relived in the true sense of the word.
+A selection of feature and short films will be screened on a regular basis in their original 16mm format.16MM RUN is conceived to present a selection of authors and titles out of the mainstream circuits, not easily available or that have rarely been screened in Italy.
 The programme includes mostly avant-garde and experimental films from the ’60s, ’70s and ’80s without following a specific thematic focus.
-It is a hymn to the physicality of film in a time driven by digital.The screenings will take place in the Sala Cinema at MACRO.
-Entry at Via Nizza 138, Rome.
+It is a hymn to the physicality of film in a time driven by digital.The screening will take place in the Sala Cinema at MACRO.
+Entry at Via Reggio Emilia 54 ― 00198, Rome.
+No booking required.
 Free entrance until capacity reached.With the support of Fondazione Dino ed Ernesta Santarelli.

 Archive: